CivicActions/agile-california/README.md

 a.
 A Product Owner was given overall responsibility (Robert L. Read).

 b.
-Team consisted 7 persons in roles: Product Owner, Agile Coach, Technical Architect, Back End Web Designer, Front End Web Designer, and Interaction Designer/User
+Our team consisted of seven persons in the following roles: Product Owner, Agile Coach, Technical Architect, Back End Web Designer, Front End Web Designer, Interaction Designer/User
-Researcher/Usability Tester, and Delivery Manger.
+Researcher/Usability Tester, and Delivery Manager.
 Engineers also doubled as DevOps engineers.
+More information about the roles we designated, and the personnel we assigned to these roles, can be found in our [project roles](https://github.com/CivicActions/agile-california/blob/master/documentation/project-roles.md) file.

 c.
-Interviewed 4 actual users, designed wireframes and empathy maps with them, demoed to them, and performed usability testing with one of them.
+We interviewed four actual users, designed wireframes and empathy maps with them, demoed to them, and performed usability testing with one of them.

 d.
-Used:
+We used the following Human Centered Design techniques:

 1. [User Interviews](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/user-interviews)
 2. [Personae](https://github.com/CivicActions/agile-california/blob/master/documentation/ux/user-research/user-personas.md)